-I have spent the majority of my working life, so far, in higher education.
-During that time I have spent in HE I have developed a deep, and abiding, passion for making the things I enjoy about biology accessible to as many people as possible.
-My first degree was in physiology and pharmacology at Leeds University.
-This led to my doctoral work on the neuropharmacology of the molluscan brain at the University of Sussex.
-This in turn lead on to post-doctoral work on insect vision at Cambridge University (Department of Zoology).
-I am currently a Senior lecturer at Staffordshire University as well as an Academic Link Tutor and Department timetabler.
+My working life has grown and developed within the research and teaching environment of Higher Education.
+During the time I have spent in HE I have developed a deep, and abiding, passion for making the things I enjoy about biology accessible to as many people as possible.
+My first degree from Leeds University was in physiology and pharmacology.
+This was followed by a post-graduate D.Phil in the neuropharmacology of the molluscan brain at the University of Sussex.
+My post-doctoral study was on insect vision at the University of Cambridge (Department of Zoology).
+I am currently a Senior lecturer in Biology at Staffordshire University as well as an Academic Link Tutor and final year project module coordinator.
 My research looks at complex biological solutions (using FTIR-spectroscopy) as well as Invertebrate ecology and the pedagogy of higher education.
 In my spare time I am involved with recording natural history in Staffordshire and Cheshire.
-I have an international presence as @bugbotherer on twitter Instagram and Facebook.
+I have an international presence as @bugbotherer on X (twitter), Instagram and Facebook

 Professional memberships and activities

 Fellow of the Higher Education Academy (FHEA) Fellow of the Royal Entomological Society (FRES)

 2014: Postgraduate Diploma in Higher Education with Distinction

 1994 Postgraduate Certificate in Teaching in Higher Education, Staffordshire University

 1990 D.Phil.
 Physiology (Neurophysiology), University of Sussex.
 Supervisor: Prof. P.R.
 Benjamin.
 Thesis title: 'Morphological and pharmacological characteristics of a centrally acting peptidergic interneurone, the visceral white interneurone (VWI), in the central nervous system of the snail Lymnaea stagnalis.'